Code-Institute-Submissions/RoVsEk23-selsey_kitchen/README.md

 ### UX -
 Selsey Kitchen is a recipe website for people interested in sharing recipes and getting inspired to try new recipes.
 It allows the user to add, delete and update a set of recipes and has a useful search option.
 The website also shared relevant news and blogs from other cooking websites in addition to promoting a range of premium kitchen knives for users and visitors.
 The site is designed for the administrator to be an active particiant/user and have full access to all recipes posted.
 The admin can also add, edit or delete the various recipe categories.

+### USER STORIES

+##### A. VISITORS

+1. As a visitor, I want to be able to view the site on desktop, mobile and tablet.

+2. As a visitor, I want the website to be simple and with easy navigation.

+3. As a visitor, I want to see a list of all recipes on offer before I decide to register.

+4. As a visitor, I want to be able to search for recipes that are relevant to me.

+5. As a visitor, I want to register an account, so I can share my recipes.

+##### B. MEMBERS

+1. As a member, I want to login and logout of my account.

+2. As a member, I want to add and share recipes.

+3. As a member, I want to be able to add a recipe without having an image to upload initially.

+4. As member, I want to be able to update or delete my recipes.

+##### C. ADMIN

+1. As admin, I want to be able to be able to perform all tasks that are available to members.

+2. As admin, I want to be able to have access to update or delete any member recipes.

+3. As admin, I want to be able to add, edit or delete recipe categories.

 ### WIREFRAMES -

 1. <a href="https://github.com/RoVsEk23/selsey_kitchen/blob/master/wireframes/desktop_wireframes.pdf" target="_blank">Desktop wireframe (Github link)</a>